lyushisyan/lyushisyan.github.io/_posts/2023-04-26-heat-transfer.md

+---
+layout: post
+title: Classical Kinetic Theory of Heat Transfer
+date: 2023-04-26 00:32:13
+description: The heat transfer properties of an object are related to the characteristic length and characteristic time.
+tags: physics theory
+categories: study
+tabs: true
+---

 Assume the total path traveled by a molecule is $$L$$.
 The total volume occupied during energy transfer is $$\pi d^2L$$ ($$d$$ is the molecule diameter), and the total number of molecules in this volume is $$\pi nd^2L$$ ($$n$$ is the molecular density).
 Therefore, the number of collisions for the molecule is $$\pi nd^2L$$.